 Students who believe that previous experience has provided them with the competencies essential for passing a course may request to challenge that course.
-Students wishing to challenge a course may not be currently enrolled in the course they wish to challenge, nor may students challenge courses if they have not completed a course with a higher degree of difficulty.
-Some courses may not be challenged.
-Courses and grades resulting from the challenge process will be posted to the student's transcript record at the end of the quarter in which the exam was proctored.
-Please contact the appropriate instructional department for more information.
+A course challenge process may be used when: 1) there is a specific Clark College course for which the student believes that the learning outcomes can be met, and 2) the course can be challenged (some courses may not be challengeable).
+Students wishing to challenge a course may not be currently enrolled in the course they wish to challenge, nor may students challenge courses if they have completed a course with a higher degree of difficulty.
+Courses that have been successfully challenged will be appear on the student's transcript with an "S" grade.
+There will be no transcript entry for an unsuccessful challenge.
+The successful challenge will appear on the student's transcript within the quarter earned and does not count toward the Clark College residency requirement.
+Students should check with the Credentials and Evaluation Office for the current application process and course challenge fee.